 There are so many benefits to hiking.
 Not only is it great for your physical health, but it can reduce stress and boost your mood, too!
 The only thing that could make it better?
-Getting your family involved.
+Get your family involved.
 Whether you’re a hiking enthusiast or just enjoy hitting the trails once in a while, there’s something to be said about being out in nature with people you love.

 But, if you have young kids, hiking might seem like a challenge.
 They don’t have as much strength or endurance as you, and they could tire out quickly.
 Even older kids can get tired, and you might think it’s impossible to peel them away from their phones for a day (but that’s exactly why family hikes are so important!).